telerik/blazor-docs/knowledge-base/grid-column-in-custom-component-is-last.md

 All parent components are initialized before their child components.

-On initialization, child components can't be rendered before the parent components.
-The grid receives the `GridColumn` instances in the order in which their components are initialized.
-Components rendering determines the order of the columns initialization.
-Columns that are added programmatically later in the component lifecycle will also be last.
+On initialization, child components are always rendered after their parent component.
+On the other hand, the grid receives the `GridColumn` instances in the order in which their components are initialized.
+This determines why columns in a custom component will be initialized and rendered last.
+Furthermore, columns that are added programmatically later in the component lifecycle will also be rendered last.

 You can observe and reproduce the same behavior with the example below.